lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 The challenge is to securely convey new claims **HW-rooted TPM attestation** and **Attested Geographic location** from the Enterprise workload to the Service Provider's (SP) policy engine in a robust **Federated Identity** architecture.

+This document presents three authorization models, each with different trade-offs, and defines a unified JSON schema for verifiable identity claims that can be used across all models.

 ## 🏛️ Model 1: Single Identity JWT with old and new claims

 This model embeds *all* claims—identity, role, and hardware assurance—into a single, comprehensive, and fully **signed JWT**.